Felix-Think/SVD-and-It-s-Application/README.md

 ## Decomposing a Vector into two orthogonal axes
  In this section, we will decompose a vector into two orthogonal axes.
 The vector is a 2D vector, and the axes are also 2D.
 The axes are orthogonal to each other.
- To clarify this issue further, you can folow this link: [Decomposing a Vector into two orthogonal axes](https://drive.google.com/file/d/1UlCpf4DSyoQoydmT_FOWRdNy03ZmPO8A/view?usp=sharing)
+ To clarify this issue further, you can folow this link: [Decomposing a Vector into two orthogonal axes](Decomposing_a_Vector_into_two_orthorgonal_axes.pdf)

 ## Express the operation of vector decomposition using matric (SVD)
  We have clarified the concept of decomposing a vector into two orthogonal axes.
 Next, we will not only apply this concept to a vector but also to a matrix.
-[Express the operation of vector decomposition using matric (SVD)](https://drive.google.com/file/d/1106oeyfi-McqwoEKQBJNraRmiV4Jxp15/view?usp=sharing)
+[Express the operation of vector decomposition using matric (SVD)](Express_the_operation_of_vector_decomposition_using_matric_(SVD).pdf)

 ## Image Compression and Denoising using SVD# -Mini-Project-SVD-and_Its_Application